Keyboard shortcuts

 });

-Given a Manifest's content addressable hash an IndexReport will be retrieved if exists.
+Given a Manifest's content addressable hash, an IndexReport will be retrieved if it exists.

 Parameters